IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 The New Zealand Human Rights Commission:

 > Structural discrimination can occur unintentionally, and includes informal practices that have become embedded in everyday organisational life and effectively become part of the system, i.e. “how we do things around here.”
-Put simply, it can be discrimination by habit, rather than intent. **A fair go for all?
-Rite tahi tätou katoa?
-Addressing Structural Discrimination in Public Services, HRC 2012**
+Put simply, it can be discrimination by habit, rather than intent.[^121]

 States have an obligation to "adopt an active approach to eliminating systemic discrimination and segregation"[^46] against men.